cywang117/dnd/Faerun-and-You.md

 # Faerûn and You

+> To see the table of contents for this document, click the list icon at the top of the document.
+For more details, see [here](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/).

 ## About this Primer
 Welcome to Faerûn and You.
 This primer serves as a basic guide to the setting of this campaign.
 It strives to convey a subset of information that's important to you, the player.
 Its purpose is to aid in the creation of your campaign character(s).